-Exhibitors must be in possession of hogs by May 15.2024

-- All ear notches, DNA and descriptions of hogs MUST be turned in by May 15, 2024, to the Fair Office - If hogs are not ear notched, photos should be taken looking at the front of the hog and include part of the front of the snout. - All hogs must have a premise ID tag or a RFD tag in ear by May 15th to turn in proper identification with the DNA registration - There is no limit on the number of hogs entered.
+- Exhibitors must be in possession of hogs by May 15, 2024 - All ear notches, DNA and descriptions of hogs MUST be turned in by May 15, 2024, to the Fair Office - If hogs are not ear notched, photos should be taken looking at the front of the hog and include part of the front of the snout. - All hogs must have a premise ID tag or a RFD tag in ear by May 15th to turn in proper identification with the DNA registration - There is no limit on the number of hogs entered.
 Households (immediate) with multiple children (i.e. siblings) may enter under a family name with DNA submission, but must designate animals to a child at fair weigh in; maximum of 2 hogs per exhibitor at fair weigh in. - Exhibitors must submit entries online by May 15th.
 DNA submission forms, DNA samples and ear notch paperwork must be turned into the Fair office or mailed to the Fair office and postmarked by May 15th.
-Contact your superintendent if you have questions.

-All exhibitors MUST participate in showmanship.
-All exhibitors MUST participate in the Interviews.
-No boars, sows or bred hogs will be exhibited at

-- fair.
-All hogs subject to inspection by superintendent and/or vet. - If entering in the purebred class proper documentation must be provided at fair weigh in. - Absolutely no drugs or medications are to be given to hogs at the fair without superintendent's permission. - 2024 Calhoun County Fair Book | 31
+Contact your superintendent if you have questions. - All exhibitors MUST participate in showmanship. - All exhibitors MUST participate in the Interviews.
+No boars, sows or bred hogs will be exhibited at fair. - All hogs subject to inspection by superintendent and/or vet. - If entering in the purebred class proper documentation must be provided at fair weigh in. - Absolutely no drugs or medications are to be given to hogs at the fair without superintendent's permission. - Only wood shavings are to be used as bedding - All pens MUST be properly cleaned and maintained ALL OF FAIR WEEK.
+The Swine barn will be clean and well-presented throughout fair week.
+Wet or soiled bedding must be - removed daily.
+2024 Calhoun County Fair Book | 31